By Andrea Shalal-Esa

 Hewson said the Pentagon had also been able to shift unused funds to minimize the impact on programs like the $392 billion F-35 fighter, the costliest U.S. arms project.
 The F-35 accounts for 15 percent of Lockheed's annual sales and is set to grow in coming years as U.S. and foreign sales increase.

-She said the budget deal was well timed since sequestration budget cuts had been poised to hit the Pentagon and the defence industry much harder in 2014.
+She said the budget deal was well timed since sequestration budget cuts had been poised to hit the Pentagon and the defense industry much harder in 2014.

 She said the company would also continue to evaluate possible acquisitions to round out its businesses in certain areas, or gain access to new customers and new markets.